BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 - Rational Part - will
 - Non-Rational Part:
-    - rational desires aka boulesis
+    - rational desires aka boulesis.
+Respond to the weight of normative reasons that we recognize in the course of deliberation.
+If we have rational desires, we respond to apparently better reasons, and do not simply register the comparative strength of desires.
     - appetites aka concupiscent
     - spirit aka irascible